josephdpurcell/readachangelog/README.md

 ## Limitations

+There are no shortage of opinions on CHANGELOG.md format, including filename.
+This project requires `CHANGELOG.md` to be at the root of the package.

 The CHANGELOG.md file is parsed using `changelog-parser` and matches are checked using `semver.satisfies`.
 Because of this you may not get certain changelogs in the reporting.
 For example, a version like `1.7.0-beta.2` will not get printed using the "outdated" command nor in some cases when using "view" with the "--version" flag.

 ## Install